Hurricane Zeta update 8:35 p.m. - Picayune Item

 He did say that trees are down throughout the city, and a number of power outages have been reported and there are instances of downed power lines.

-Picayune School District will be closed on Thursday, with classes set to resume on Friday, according to a statement from Assistant Superintendent Walt Esslinger.
+Picayune School District will be closed on Thursday, with classes set to resume on Friday, according to a statement from Assistant Superintendent Walt Esslinger issued Wednesday night.

-Pearl River Central School District will also be closed on Thursday and have classes resume on Friday.
+Pearl River Central School District and Poplarville School District announced Wednesday morning that they would be closed on Thursday and have classes resume on Friday.

 Tornado watch extended until midnight due to Hurricane Zeta